Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     "Cast an Enchant spell with the Earth Element on armor. +10% damage reduction/success over. -1 Speed while active.", ),
 )
+#pagebreak()

+// ── Page 4: Influence Talents ───────────────────────────────────────────────

+#grid(
+  columns: (1fr, 1fr, 1fr, 1fr),
+  rows: (1fr, 1fr, 1fr, 1fr),

+  talent(
+    "Mark",
+    4,
+    "Sorcery",
+    "Sorcery",
+    "Cast an Influence spell with the Animus Element.
+Target takes +1 disadvantage for each time they are hit.
+Lasts for the spell's duration.", ), talent(
+    "Expose",
+    2,
+    "Sorcery",
+    "Sorcery",
+    "Cast an Influence spell with the Animus Element.
+Reveal target's current HP and AP. +1 additional stat revealed/success over: 1 for weapon stats, 2 for armor bonuses, 3 for available talents.", ), talent(
+    "Phantom",
+    4,
+    "Sorcery",
+    "Sorcery",
+    "Cast an Influence spell with the Animus Element.
+Create an illusory ally.
+Enemies must spend AP to interact with it.
+Destroyed on hit.
+Lasts for the spell's duration.", ), talent(
+    "Unsettle",
+    3,
+    "Sorcery",
+    "Sorcery",
+    "Cast an Influence spell with the Animus Element.
+The next attack against the target gains +1 advantage/success over.", ),

+  talent(
+    "Link",
+    6,
+    "Sorcery",
+    "Sorcery",
+    "Cast an Influence spell with the Animus Element.
+Choose two allies.
+When one lands an attack, the other immediately attacks for free.
+Lasts for the spell's duration.
+Can be permanent with concentration.", ), talent(
+    "Foresight",
+    4,
+    "Sorcery",
+    "Sorcery",
+    "Cast an Influence spell with the Animus Element on an ally.
+The next attack against them has +1 disadvantage/success over.", ),
+)
+#pagebreak()

+// ── Page 5: Create Talents ──────────────────────────────────────────────────

+#grid(
+  columns: (1fr, 1fr, 1fr, 1fr),
+  rows: (1fr, 1fr, 1fr, 1fr),

+  talent(
+    "Barrier",
+    3,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell.
+Conjure a barrier that absorbs damage for an ally.
+Absorbs Will roll + 5 flat damage/success over.
+Destroyed when absorption is depleted.", ), talent(
+    "Conjure Weapon",
+    3,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell.
+Conjure a weapon with base damage equal to your Will Quantity and +5%/success over per-success bonus.
+Lasts for the spell's duration.", ), talent(
+    "Summon",
+    5,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell.
+Summon an elemental ally with HP equal to your Will roll, 1 AP, and the Destroy talent at 50% of your Will.
+Lasts for the spell's duration.", ), talent(
+    "Greater Summon",
+    6,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell.
+Summon an elemental ally with HP equal to 2x your Will roll, 2 AP, and the Destroy talent at 100% of your Will.
+Lasts for the spell's duration.", ),

+  talent(
+    "Forge",
+    4,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell with the Earth Element.
+Conjure a piece of armor with +5% damage reduction/success over.
+Lasts for the spell's duration.", ), talent(
+    "Ice Wall",
+    3,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell with the Ice Element.
+Conjure a barrier that blocks all attacks from Ranged distance.
+Absorbs 10 flat damage/success over.
+Destroyed when absorption is depleted.", ), talent(
+    "Living Flame",
+    4,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell with the Fire Element.
+Summon a fire elemental with HP equal to your Will roll and 1 AP.
+Its attacks light targets aflame for 30% damage per turn for 2 turns.", ), talent(
+    "Stone Sentinel",
+    5,
+    "Sorcery",
+    "Sorcery",
+    "Cast a Create spell with the Earth Element.
+Summon an earth elemental with HP equal to 2x your Will roll, 2 AP, and 25% damage reduction.
+Lasts for the spell's duration.", ),
+)